outsidedav/swift/api/api.md

 ## Recreating the SDK after API Change

-If the API changes or there are new features, and {{site.data.keyword.openwhisk}} is added, you can recreate the client SDK by using the `ibmcloud sdk` command.
-For more information, examples, and syntax, see [SDK Generator](/docs/cli/sdk/index.html).
+If the API changes or new features become available, and {{site.data.keyword.openwhisk}} is added, you can recreate the client SDK by using the `ibmcloud sdk` command.
+For more information, examples, and syntax see,[SDK Generator](/docs/cli/sdk/index.html).

 To enable the creation of an SDK, use the Open API Specification (Swagger) YAML or JSON file.
 You can retrieve this file by using the API management facilities in the {{site.data.keyword.cloud_notm}}.

 1. Navigate to `Menu -> APIs -> Managed APIs`.
 2. Select the API you that want to retrieve the latest Open API Specification from.
-3. Then select the **Explorer** menu.
+3. Then, select the **Explorer** menu.

 ![API Explorer](../images/downloadyaml.png)